 You must accept the copyright statement of Silva Fennica before submitting a manuscript.

 During the manuscript submission, you must submit complete information of all authors, including affiliations, addresses, and e-mail addresses, in the OJS page.
 ORCID id of all authors that have one must be given.
 The ORCID ids will be published in the author information.
 Further, phone number of the corresponding author must be entered to the system.
-Note that this information will not be transmitted to the reviewers but it will be available to the editors and associate editors.

 An e-mail message acknowledging receipt will be sent to the corresponding author.

-3.2 Review process
+4.3 Review process

-4.1 First page
+5.1 First and second page

 A good title is brief and informative.
 Do not use empty words and constructions like "A study of...", "Observations on...", and the like conveying very little to the reader.

 An abstract is a concise, independent résumé of the paper.
 Its purpose is to assist the reader in deciding whether it is worth reading the entire paper, to provide sufficient information for a reader who is not an expert on the topic involved, and to assist the communication of information.
-If your abstract is not well-written, a reader will probably not read your full article.
+If your abstract is not well written, a reader will probably not read your full article.
 Most bibliographic databases also include the abstract.

 The abstract is followed by 3–7 keywords.
 Separate keywords with semicolons (;).
 Do not repeat title words in the keywords.
 Place species names at the beginning of the keyword list followed by other keywords in alphabetical order.

-Format the manuscript on an A4 page with minimum margins of 25 mm.
-Use double line spacing.
 Pages must be numbered, starting with the title page.
 Lines must be numbered continuously throughout the manuscript starting from the Abstract.
 Do not use any other text formatting than those specified in these instructions.
 Much of the formatting must be removed or redefined when producing the publication files.
 Thus, extra formatting will delay publication of your manuscript.

 Separate paragraphs with a blank line.
 Do not use automatic space before or after a paragraph.